HayGrouve/wedding/DEPLOYMENT.md

 # 🚀 Wedding Website Deployment Guide

-This guide explains how to deploy your wedding website to Vercel with Vercel KV database.
+This guide explains how to deploy your wedding website to Vercel with Redis database.

 ## ⚡ Quick Setup